Rabbicui/hw_final/README.md

 # HW_final
 This is a code repository of daily homework, which is filled with rabbi's naive thought; The world here involves only choosing topics, writing reports, and running code.
+More details can be introducted as follow.

 ### env
 python--3.8.0